-What started with one recipe for 7-ingredient Vegan Funfetti Cookies has turned into a fun sugar cookie of the month challenge for the remainder of 2020.
-After all, we all need something fun to bake while we’re stuck at home!
+What started with one recipe for 7-ingredient Vegan Funfetti Cookies has turned into many amazing sugar cookie recipes!

-Now that it’s July we will be eating these perfect chewy coconut lime cookies non-stop!
+Now that it's Summer we will be eating these perfect chewy coconut lime cookies non-stop!

-Unlike my lemon sugar cookies and orange sugar cookies, you may notice we are actually using baking powder AND baking soda in this recipe.
+Unlike my lemon sugar cookies and orange sugar cookies, you may notice we are actually using baking powder AND baking soda in lime sugar cookies.

 When using baking powder only, these cookies actually came out a little too bitter.
 Lime tends to be more acidic and more bitter than lemon or orange juice, so we use baking soda to neutralize some of that acid while still giving our cookies some lift.
 Using baking soda also prevented the cookie bottoms from browning too quickly.